microsoft/frontend-bootcamp/step1-06/demo/README.md

 }
 ```

-- [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map): This method iterates over the array it's called on, transforming each value with the passed in function and returning the values in a new array (our rendered TodoListItems).
+- [`map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map): This method iterates over the array it's called on, transforming each value with the passed in function and returning the values in a new array (our rendered `TodoListItem`s).
-- `key`: We use the `id` from the `filterTodos` array as the [list item key](https://reactjs.org/docs/lists-and-keys.html) The keys should be unique as they help React track which items are added, removed, or updated and determine whether an instance of an item should be rerendered or a new one created.
+- `key`: We use the `id` from the `filterTodos` array as the [list item key](https://reactjs.org/docs/lists-and-keys.html).
+The keys should be unique as they help React track which items are added, removed, or updated and determine whether an instance of an item should be rerendered or a new one created.
 - `id`: The `key` is not actually passed into the component, so we pass the same value as `id` as well.
 This will help us out later.
 - `todos[id]`: Lastly we use the `id` to grab the todo from our `todos` object, then use the [spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) to pass through the todo's `label` and `completed` values.
   > This spread operator is the same as saying `label={todos[id].label} completed={todos[id].completed}`.
 Pretty obvious why spread is so handy!